Patriqu/Patriqu/README.md

 ### About Me
 Hello 👋 I'm a Software Engineer with 6 years of commercial experience in writing backend web applications in Java and also in plain JavaScript & jQuery on frontend.
 I also have experience in Python, C++, and C# programs.

-🌱 I’m currently improving my knowledge of Spring Boot and Spring Cloud platforms, and writing my own applications in Java and Kotlin programming languages.
+🌱 I’m currently improving my knowledge of Spring Boot, Spring Cloud platforms, microservices architecture, cloud concepts, Angular and Vue frameworks, and writing my own applications in Java, Kotlin, and C++ programming languages.

 ⚡Projects in progress:
 - [Music portals aggregator](https://github.com/Patriqu/MusicPortalsAggregator) - Java, Spring Boot 3, Spring Security, Google, and other APIs, a project still in progress for aggregating data about last played songs and videos from personal accounts at YouTube, Spotify, and Last.fm,